Han Urbanus: International career

 The Netherlands first made their appearance at the European Baseball Championship in 1956, winning the title over Italy.
 It would be the first of a highly successful period in international competition for the team, winning ten consecutive titles.
 Urbanus participated in seven of those titles, from 1956 to 1965.
 He also accompanied the Netherlands team to the Global World Series, playing in the United States in 1956 and 1957.
 As the Netherlands and Italy were the two baseball powers of Europe, Urbanus often faced off against Italian ace Giulio Glorioso.

 When he retired in 1965, Urbanus had earned 64 caps, at the time a record number of appearances with the national team.

 Later life and death

 After his retirement, Urbanus was an executive with OVVO, which became the Amstel Tijgers in 1976.
-In 1988, Amstel Tijgers were absorbed by HCAW, which still plays in the Hoofdklasse.
+In 1988, Amstel Tijgers were absorbed by HCAW, still a member of the Hoofdklasse.
 He remained active in the Dutch baseball federation and frequently visited tournaments like the European Championships and Haarlem Baseball Week.
 Along with his former archrival on the mound, Giulio Glorioso, he threw out the ceremonial first pitch before the 100th international game between the Netherlands and Italy on 30 June 2001.